“Be yourself; everyone else is already taken.” -Oscar Wilde

 When I first heard this quote some years ago, I thought it was one of the greatest things anyone had ever said.
 It is about individuality, uniqueness and self-worth of each of us.
 It is also about courage.
 Because to be ourselves, we have to learn and accept who we are.

 My Birkman results certainly explain why I was eager to leave my banking job (despite two years of debating with myself), and even when I still worked at the bank, why I spent my weekends drawing and painting.
-Well, I'm a Blue with interests in creative activities, abstraction, new ideas and approaches, as opposed to a Yellow where typical job titles include banker, financial analyst and accountant.
+Well, I’m “Blue” with interests in creative activities, abstraction, new ideas and approaches, as opposed to “Yellow” where typical job titles include banker, financial analyst and accountant.
 Luckily, I can now create new approaches and strategies, and plan how to do things.
 It feels good to be myself.

-Of course, I'm not telling you to change your job or career.
-But, I'm saying that knowing your distinct personal style can help you excel on your unique strengths, develop other aspects of your personality and become a desirable employee.
-I often use the Birkman Life Style Grid with my coaching clients as a starting point for their professional development process.
+Obviously, I’m not telling you to change your job or career.
+But, I’m saying that knowing your distinct personal style can help you excel on your unique strengths, develop other aspects of your personality and become a desirable employee.
+I often use the Birkman Color Key with my coaching clients as a starting point for their professional development process.

 So, now it’s your turn:

 2. What are your unique strengths and interests?

 3. What can you do in a better or different way?

 4. How can you show your potential in the workplace?